I want to buy my next apartment under an LLC to protect my privacy. What do I need to know?

 "Unless there's some prohibition against LLC buyers in the bylaws of the condominium—and I don't believe I've ever seen any—you can just go ahead and buy," says Wagner.
-"Unlike a co-op, and condo can't say yes or no to your purchase, all they can do is excercise their right of first refusal, which very few buildings do."
+"Unlike a co-op, a condo can't say yes or no to your purchase, all they can do is exercise the board's right of first refusal, which very few buildings do."

 With a co-op, however, there are more potential problems to head off, and you'll want to find out about a particular building's policies before moving forward.

 For starters, says Wagner, there used to be a section of the Internal Revenue Code that required buyers of co-ops to be individuals, and not an entity like an LLC or a trust.
 Though the law was changed many years ago, you'll find that some older buildings never bothered to change the language of their governing documents, meaning that the rules still technically prohibit a purchase by an LLC.

 Beyond that technicality, though, you're more likely to run into a board that's simply edgy about selling to an LLC buyer, and with good reason.

 "The big concern in a co-op is that owning under an LLC could potentially allow you to circumvent their right to approve potential sales or sublets.
 Co-ops have the right to say no to sales or sublets," Wagner explains.
 "But if the LLC is the owner, I own the LLC, and then I sell my interest in the LLC to someone else, I haven't technically sold the apartment.
 The LLC is still the owner," says Wagner.
 "It's a similar issue with transferring the occupancy of the apartment to a member of the LLC.
 The board loses control of who can occupy an apartment if it is owned by an LLC."

 For this reason, Wagner suggests finding out right off the bat what a building's policy is for allowing transfer of shares to an LLC.